Finding tests

 Default Discovery Logic

-By default, bun test recursively searches the project directory for files that match specific patterns:
+By default, bun test recursively searches the project directory for files that match these patterns:

 Exclusions